Resonant switching current detector based on underdamped Josephson junctions: Results

 \subsubsection{Non-resonant escape at $\omega \ll \omega_p$}

 In the low-frequency limit, the dynamics is quasi-stationary.
-Therefore, barrier characteristics $\omega_p(I)$ and $\Delta U(I)$ are well defined at every time instance and the escape rate is obtained from Eq. (\ref{G0}) with a given time-dependent $I(t)$, Eq. (\ref{Ib_curr}).
+Therefore, barrier characteristics $\omega_p(I_{tot})$ and $\Delta U(I_{tot})$ are well defined at every time instance and the escape rate is obtained from Eq. (\ref{G0}) with a given time-dependent $I_{tot}(t)$, Eq. (\ref{Ib_curr}).
 Thus the modified escape rate is obtained by time-averaging over the MW period, $\tau=2\pi/\omega$,

-Switching probabilities are obtained by substituting it in Eqs. (\ref{P0dens}) and (\ref{P0}), taking into account the actual time dependent bias ramp rate in Eq. (\ref{Ib_curr}).
-Note, that the escape gain $\gamma$ in this limit is frequency independent.
+Switching probabilities are obtained by substituting it in Eqs. (\ref{P0dens}) and (\ref{P0}), taking into account the actual time dependent bias ramp rate, which in our case is, $dI/dt=I_b\omega_b\cos( \omega_b t)$.
+Note that the escape gain $\gamma$ in this limit is frequency independent.

-Figs. \ref{fig:fig1} (b) and (c) show thus calculated probability densities for different MW amplitudes, $i_{MW}=I_{MW}/I_{c0}$, for a JJ with $I_{c0}=50~\mu$A. They corresponds to experimentally measurable switching current histograms, $I_s(I)$.
+Figs. \ref{fig:fig1} (b) and (c) show thus calculated probability densities for different MW amplitudes, $i_{MW}=I_{MW}/I_{c0}$, for a JJ with $I_{c0}=50~\mu$A. They correspond to experimentally measurable switching current histograms, $I_s(I)$.
 It is seen that the MW excitation leads to a shift of histograms with successive reduction of the most probable switching current $I_{smax}$.
-Fig. \ref{fig:fig2} (d) represents the MW-dependence of $i_{smax}=I_{smax}/I_{c0}$ (red squares, left axis).
+Fig. \ref{fig:fig1} (d) represents the MW-amplitude dependence of $i_{smax}=I_{smax}/I_{c0}$ (red squares, left axis).
 The black dashed line shows the fluctuation free $I_c$ according to Eq. (\ref{I0lin}).
 Blue circles (right axis) represent the maximum probability density $g_{max}$.
 It exhibits a rapid decline at small $i_{MW}$ and then saturates at larger $i_{MW}$.
 As will be shown below, the rapid decline ensures a non-diverging responsivity at $i_{MW}\rightarrow 0$, see Fig. \ref{fig:fig3} (a).
 Fig. \ref{fig:fig1} (e) shows switching probabilities $G(i)$ for the same $i_{MW}$ as in Fig. \ref{fig:fig1} (b).
 Since tunnel junctions switch to the bias-independent gap voltage, $G$ represent the time-average dc-voltage, $\langle V \rangle = G V_g$.
 Note that although $\langle V \rangle$ varies gradually with $I_b$, the switching remains abrupt at each measurement.

 Fig. \ref{fig:fig1} (f) clarifies the operation principle of the SCD.
 Here time-average $V$-$I$ characteristics, $\langle V(I) \rangle = G(I) V_g$, are shown without MW (blue) and with a small $i_{MW}=0.003$ (red).
 The voltage response, $\Delta V$, is equal to the vertical shift of the curves.
 At small $i_{MW}$, it is proportional to the shift and the slope of the step-like $G(I)$,